Free flight (model aircraft): Rubber powered

 Open rubber is a popular event, featuring large models with enormous amounts of rubber crammed into them.
 Open models often have 50% of their flying weight composed of rubber.

 The F1D (see #Indoor below) is a class of delicate, lightweight, slow-flying, long-duration (over 30 minutes) rubber-powered aircraft designed to be flown in a large indoor space.

 P-30 is a common beginner's event.
 A P-30 must use an unmodified commercially available plastic propeller.
 P-30 has a maximum wingspan and overall length of 30 inches (76.2 cm), and uses maximum 10 g of rubber.
 The empty airframe must weigh at least 40 g.

-The Wright Stuff competition in Science OIympiad is also very popular.
+The Wright Stuff competition in Science Olympiad is also very popular.
 The rules and dimension restrictions vary every year, but many notable fliers such as Brett Sanborn started in Science Olympiad.
 Planes for this competition usually consist of a balsa frame with a mylar-covered wing and a commercially available fixed-pitch propeller.
 The rubber motor is typically wound with a 15:1 winder.